Philips

 Mrs. Godwin recorded these transmissions at home.
 Before her husband left for

-the studio the tape recorder was set right for recording and when the broadcast
+the studio, he prepared the tape machine for recording and when the broadcast

-started only the "record button" had to be pressed down and the level
+started only the "record button" had to be pressed down.
+During recording

-may have been slightly adjusted during the recording.
-We can still witness the
+the level may have been slightly adjusted by Mrs. Godwin.
+Today we can still witness

-radio performances by Paul Godwin of small gems by Kreisler, Bloch, Hubay, Wieniawski
+the radio performances by Paul Godwin of small gems by Kreisler, Bloch, Hubay,

-and others.
-These recordings have been marvelously improved and were released
+Wieniawski and others.
+These original recordings have been marvelously improved

-Union" (Nederlandse Radio Unie).
-He was an admired accompanist who accompanied
+for the NRU (Nederlandse Radio Unie).
+He was an admired accompanist.
+He accompanied

 Kathleen Ferrier in a recital in the famous Concertgebouw.
 He had formed a duo

-Masterpieces Society LP MMS 153, performing with Jean Antonietti in 'Carnival
+Masterpiece Society LP MMS 153, playing one of the pianos - with Jean Antonietti

-of Animals' (Saint-Saëns) together with the "Netherlands Philharmonic
+- playing the other - in 'Carnival of Animals' (Saint-Saëns) together with

 VARAGRAM